top of page

 Mountainous Landscape by the Sea

 I am a psychiatrist and ethicist, currently working at Saint-Pierre University Hospital in Brussels.
 I completed my medical and psychiatric training at KU Leuven in Belgium, earned a PhD in medical ethics, and a postdoctoral fellowship in bioethics at the U.S. National Institutes of Health, followed by a postdoctoral research grant from Belgium’s public research council (FWO).
-More recently, I was a joint faculty fellow at the Safra Center for Ethics at Harvard University and at the Center for Bioethics at Harvard Medical School.
+More recently, I was a fellow-in-residence at the E&L Safra Center for Ethics and the Center for Bioethics at Harvard University.

 As a psychiatrist from Belgium, I experienced the particularly complex ethical challenge of psychiatric euthanasia, a practice permitted in a few and an increasing number of countries.
 I decided to pursue rigorous empirical and philosophical research on this issue, not because I advocate for the practice but because it poses foundational questions for psychiatry and, indeed, our society and humanity at large.
 I am at work on a book on psychiatric euthanasia and its challenge to modern society.

 My research has been published in the British Journal of Psychiatry, Psychological Medicine, and the Journal of Medical Ethics, among others.
-I have provided expert testimony to the Canadian Parliament on the country’s medical assistance in dying legislation and served as an ethics advisor to governmental and non-profit organizations, including the US DARPA and Uniform Law Commission.
-I also serve on the BJPsych Open's editorial board and have written for public-facing outlets such as Psyche (Aeon).
+I was invited to testify before the Canadian Parliament on the country’s medical assistance in dying law and served as an ethics advisor to governmental and non-profit organizations, including the US DARPA through RAND and the Uniform Law Commission.
+I also serve on the editorial board of BJPsych Open and have written for public-facing outlets such as Psyche (Aeon).

 Mountainous Landscape by the Sea